 Mitzenmacher also provided insight on some of the major steps in editing underwater videos:

-Quik is an absolutely amazing app to have for creating on-the-spot automatic edits that allow you to tweak things here and there to help tell your story well.
-QuikStories works seamlessly with HERO7 Black, and with the camera’s new AI, “highlight moments” are captured in the automatic edit much more effectively.
+The GoPro App is an absolutely amazing tool for creating on-the-spot automatic edits by using the metadata in your footage.
+You also have the ability to tweak things here and there to help tell your story well.
+The app works seamlessly with HERO7 Black, and with the camera’s new AI, “highlight moments” are captured in the automatic edit much more effectively.
 On the other hand, a professional editing solution such as Adobe Premiere is going give you more control of your video editing as it has full control over your footage.

 For a more flowing, mellow style, use underwater shots.
 It’s calming, and in general underwater provides slower-paced action in a serene setting.
 For faster, snappier cuts, use all your above-water and land-based shots.
 These are good opportunities for set-up and closing shots.